 This post may contain affiliate links.
 Please read my affiliate policy for more information.

-Grief support groups won’t erase the crushing pain.
+Short and Sweet Summary: Grief support groups won’t erase the crushing pain.
 But they will give you a place to validate your feelings and make your grief less isolating.
 Several grief support options for widows are available if you know where to look.

 Grief support was a monumental part of our lives in the early weeks and months after my husband’s death.
 I’m fortunate to live in an area where I found several grief support options for widows including a local grief support group that provided family grief services, catering to children and teens.

-It was so important for my kids to interact with other kids their ages who also lost a parent.
+More specifically, it was so important for my kids to interact with other kids their ages who also lost a parent.

 We attended bi-monthly meetings for two years.
 It was a welcome respite from the isolating feelings of death and grief.
 Before we started to attend grief support everything seemed so bleak.

-The dark clouds slowly started to lift as I learned we were definitely not alone.
+As a result, the dark clouds slowly started to lift as I learned we were definitely not alone.

 Grief support groups won’t offer a magic wand to erase the crushing pain.
 But they will give you a place to validate your feelings and discover different coping mechanisms to deal with the devastation and finality of death.
 Sharing your grief journey with others walking a similar path can be a cathartic experience.